 For example, if you’re passionate about sustainable living, look for volunteer options at local community gardens.
 Or, if animal rescue is more your thing, why not volunteer at a shelter?
 You’ll have an immediate connection to your fellow volunteers and be able to find common ground on which to forge relationships.

-In fact, many students who take time to volunteer during their semester or year abroad often make lasting friendships and keep in touch with those they volunteered with or for long after their stay has ended.
+In fact, many students who take time to volunteer during their semester or year abroad often make lasting friendships and keep in touch with those they volunteered with long after their stay has ended.
 So if you’re hoping to make some lifelong friends, this is one way to do it.
-You’ll be especially glad you did if you ever decide to visit again or even move there after college.
+You’ll be especially glad you did if you decide to visit again or move abroad after college.

-Get to Know the Language and Culture Better
+2. Get to Know the Language and Culture

 If you’re studying abroad in a country where English is not the first language, volunteering abroad will give you a great way to practice your language skills.
 After all, the more chances you have to hear and speak the language you’re learning with natives in daily life (as opposed to fellow learners in a classroom setting), the better.